hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 _Model outputs are a specially formatted tabular representation of predictions._
 Each row corresponds to a unique prediction, and each column provides information about what is being predicted, its scope, and its value.
-Per hubverse convention, **there are two groups of columns and one column for model output**[^model-id].
+Per hubverse convention, **there are two groups of columns providing metadata about the prediction**[^model-id], followed by **a value column with the actual output**.
 Each group of columns serves a specific purpose: (1) the **"task ID"** columns provide details about what is being predicted, and (2) the two **"model output representation"** columns specify the type of prediction and identifying information about that prediction.
 Finally, (3) the **value** column provides the model output of the prediction.

 [^model-id]: When using models for downstream analysis with the [`collect_hub()` function](https://hubverse-org.github.io/hubData/reference/collect_hub.html) in the `hubData` package, one more column called `model_id` is prepended added that identifies the model from its filename.